-The regular practice of yoga has been proven beneficial for physical and mental health.
+Regular yoga practice has proven beneficial for physical and mental health.
 Although spirituality is involved, it is still an activity stretching and strengthening the muscles.
 While it is considered low-impact and low-energy, it still can boost blood circulation and make you sweat.

 Who Can Practice Yoga?

 Yoga is the perfect workout for everyone.
-Pregnant women can safely practice prenatal yoga to remain active, reduce stress, gain relief from body pains and nausea, and manage the shortness of breath that occurs during pregnancy and then labor.
-Prenatal yoga can also help pregnant women sleep better throughout the night, a problem that many experiences due to hormonal changes and physical discomfort.
+Pregnant women can safely practice prenatal yoga to remain active, reduce stress, gain relief from body pains and nausea, and manage shortness of breath during pregnancy and labor.
+Prenatal yoga can also help pregnant women sleep better throughout the night, a problem many experience due to hormonal changes and physical discomfort.

-Patients with scoliosis may also get relief from back pains and improve their condition through the regular practice of yoga.
-One study found that doing a single pose of yoga for 90 seconds every day can reduce the curvature of the spine.
+Patients with scoliosis may also get relief from back pains and improve their condition through yoga.
+One study found that doing a single pose of yoga for 90 seconds daily can reduce the curvature of the spine.

 The autoimmune disease causes intense joint pain, especially in the limbs.
-Research suggests that patients can reduce pain and improve joint flexibility through yoga, aside from rheumatoid arthritis care as prescribed by a specialist.
+Research suggests that patients can reduce pain and improve joint flexibility through yoga, aside from rheumatoid arthritis care, as a specialist prescribes.
 Those who have rheumatoid arthritis can also ease symptoms through yoga.

 Everyone can benefit from the regular practice of yoga.